Ca5th/culturasoftware-site/content/blog/learning-to-code/index.md

 When you first start learning algorithms and data structures it might seem like meaningless theory, but they actually help you develop your problem solving skills.

-In any given program you basically have data and a set of instructions on what to do with this data.
+In any given program you basically have data and a set of instructions that do something with this data.
 Learning data structures will make it easier to organize the data in a way that makes sense and makes its handling easier.
 And learning algorithms will help you figure out the most efficient way to handle data to get the result that you want.

 ### Project